dockstore/dockstore-documentation/docs/faq.rst

 How should I handle large reference files when designing workflows and Dockerfiles?
 -----------------------------------------------------------------------------------
-Generally speaking, you can choose to either "package" reference files in your Docker image, or you can treat them as "inputs" so they can be stage outside and mounted into the running container.
+Generally speaking, you can choose to either "package" reference files in your Docker image, or you can treat them as "inputs" so they can be staged outside and mounted into the running container.
 We generally recommend having them serve as inputs.

 :ref:`(back to top) <topFAQ>`